8. Clip View

 The Save Default Clip Button.

-The clip data becomes part of the analysis file that accompanies the sample (see ‘Analysis Files (.asd)’).
+The clip data becomes part of the analysis file that accompanies the sample.

 8.1.9 MIDI Clip Scales

 In MIDI clips, Clip View offers some additional controls.
 The Scale button enables or disables Scale Mode, which, thanks to its helpful highlighting of notes, is useful for writing melodies within a certain scale.
 You can set a clip’s scale using the Root Note and Scale Name choosers.
-These controls are described in further detail in the “Scales, Folding and Looping” section (see ‘Scales, Folding and Looping’).
+These controls are described in further detail in the Folding and Scales section of the Editing MIDI chapter.

 The Scale Controls.